 While the 7.92x57mm Mauser round is more than capable of ethically taking down many species of big game, hunters have also modified a large number of Mauser rifles to use other cartridges like the .35 Whelen over the years as well.

 They aren’t as cheap or as easy to find as they used to be, but surplus Mauser rifles are still great choices for hunters.

 Another contender for the title of the best military surplus rifle for hunting is the 1903 Springfield.
 It was designed to incorporate many of the features that made the Model 1898 Mauser such a great rifle.
 The designers were perhaps a little too successful in this regard because Springfield ended up paying royalties to Mauser for patent infringement!

 As a result, the 1903 Springfield has many of the same strengths as the Mauser.
 It is also chambered in .30-06 Springfield, which is a definite plus.
 If you’re going to be hunting big game in North America, the .30-06 Springfield is almost never the wrong answer.
+It’s wonderful for use on game like whitetail deer and black bear and there’s absolutely nothing wrong with using it for moose and caribou hunting either.
 The Springfield is also extremely accurate.
 Unfortunately, they aren’t as cheap as they used to be.
 However, they are still a great rifle and are a worthy choice if you’re looking for a good military surplus rifle for hunting.

 What do you think of my choices for the best military surplus rifles for hunters?
 Were there any I missed?